-We have developed the 3D PRtrajectories code to integrate the test particles trajectories described by equations (45) - (50).
-The integration of the equations of motion in three spatial dimensions turns out to be substantially more sensitive to integration errors than the the 2D case.
-Therefore we adapted the highly-accurate core for the integration of photon trajectories used in LS-DCode + [45] to the case of massive particles.
-The code implements the Runge-Kutta method of the eighth order (the Dorman - Prince method) [46] with an adaptive step.
+to the case of massive particles.
+The code implements the Runge-Kutta method of the eighth order (the Dorman-Prince method) [46] with an adaptive step.
 Successful integration of the 3D trajectory of test particles influenced by the radiation field (especially in the latitudinal direction) requires advanced monitoring of integration errors.
-In the 3D PRtrajectories code, the PI stepsize control algorithm (see [46] for details) is implemented, which easily attains an average relative accuracy of $\sim 10^{-14}$.
-Such a value allow precise and consistent integration of 3D trajectories even in the most sensitive parts, the vicinity of turning points.
+In the 3D PRTRAJECTORIES code, the proportional integral stepsize control algorithm (see Ref.
+[46] for details) is implemented and easily attains an average relative accuracy of $\sim 10^{-14}$.
+Such a value allows precise and consistent integration of 3D trajectories even in the most sensitive parts, the vicinity of turning points.

-We integrated equations (45) - (50) for a set of different boundary conditions and model parameters.
-Our results show that the main qualitative features of the 2D case examined in [12, 13] remain the same for the trajectories in three spatial dimensions.
+We integrated Eqs.
+(45)-(50) for a set of different boundary conditions and model parameters.
+Our results show that the main qualitative features of the 2D case examined in Refs.
+[12,13] remain the same for the trajectories in three spatial dimensions.
 Similarly to the 2D case, we can divide the orbits into two distinct classes depending on the initial radial position $r(0) = r_0$: inside and outside the critical hypersurface.
-Also in the 3D case, a test particle trajectory can have only two possible ends, either (i) it goes to infinity or (ii) it reaches the critical hypersurface.
-Moreover in the presence of (an outgoing) radiation field, the test particle cannot cross the event horizon.
-We compared representative trajectories of test particles with a polarly and azimuthally-oriented initial velocity for the case of a Schwarzschild spacetime, for the case of the Kerr metrics with a small spin (a=0.05) that approximates the spacetime in the vicinity of NSs and, finally, for the case of the Kerr metrics with very high spin (a=0.9995) that corresponds to the spacetime in the vicinity of almost extreme BHs.
+Also in the 3D case, a test particle trajectory can have only two possible ends; either (i) it goes to infinity or (ii) it reaches the critical hypersurface.
+Moreover, in the presence of (an outgoing) radiation field, the test particle cannot cross the event horizon.
+We compared representative trajectories of test particles with a polarly and azimuthally oriented initial velocity for the case of a Schwarzschild spacetime, for the case of the Kerr metrics with a small spin (a = 0.05) that approximates the spacetime in the vicinity of NSs, and, finally, for the case of the Kerr metrics with very high spin (a = 0.9995) that corresponds to the spacetime in the vicinity of almost extreme BHs.

-In the case of the Schwarzschild metric our results fully agree with those from earlier analyses of the 2D case in which motions are confined to the equatorial plane [12, 13] (note however, that this can be chosen arbitrarily for spherically symmetric metrics and radiation fields).
-The left panel of Fig. 3 shows examples of 3D trajectories which reflect the spherically-symmetric limit of equations (45 - 50) in the case of zero spin.
+In the case of the Schwarzschild metric, our results fully agree with those from earlier analyses of the 2D case in which motions are confined to the equatorial plane [12,13] (note, however, that this can be chosen arbitrarily for spherically symmetric metrics and radiation fields).
+The left panel of Fig. 3 shows examples of 3D trajectories which reflect the spherically symmetric limit of Eqs.
+(45)-(50) in the case of zero spin.
 The trajectories of test particles starting from the same location but with initial velocity oriented polarly and azimuthally are identical except for the different orientation of the plane on which they lie.
 In such a case, the 3D trajectories are easily transformed to the corresponding 2D trajectories through coordinate rotation.
-The left panel of Fig.3 then shows that in a Schwarzschild spacetime, once the trajectory of a test particle reaches the spherical critical hypersurface it stops precisely there.
+The left panel of Fig. 3 then shows that in a Schwarzschild spacetime once the trajectory of a test particle reaches the spherical critical hypersurface it stops precisely there.